wolfmanjm/wolfhbot/README.md

 * The XY carriages will run on the extrusions on Steve Grabers Universal W Wheels.
 * The drive will use #25 Roller chain, but currently uses 65lb Spectra fishing line and machined spools.
-* The Z bed lifting mechanism will be a scissor Jack arrangement.
+* The Z bed lifting mechanism TBD
 * build volume is around 12 inches cubed (300x300x300 mm)